Friedrich Böhm: Life

-He remained for a long time the only actuarial science mathematician at the Ludwig Maximilian University of Munich, and was only temporarily supported by the former director of Hamburger Feuerkasse, Paul Riebesell, who was appointed honorary professor in 1938 at the university.
-The successor of Böhm in Munich was Hans Richter, who in 1955 received an ordinariat (Lehrstuhl) for mathematical statistics and economic mathematics.
+He remained for a long time the only actuarial science mathematician at Ludwig-Maximilians-Universität München, and was only temporarily supported by the former director of Hamburger Feuerkasse, Paul Riebesell, who was appointed honorary professor in 1938 at the university.
+The successor of Böhm at the Ludwig-Maximilians-Universität München was Hans Richter, who in 1955 received an ordinariat (Lehrstuhl) for mathematical statistics and economic mathematics.

 Böhm's two-volume textbook on actuarial science Versicherungsmathematik was widely disseminated.